MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

   hostname of the machine running MPD.

 audio_output
-  See DESCRIPTION and the various ``AUDIO OUTPUT PARAMETERS`` sections for the format of this parameter.
+  See DESCRIPTION and the various ``AUDIO OUTPUT OPTIONS`` sections for the format of this block.
 Multiple audio_output sections may be specified.
 If no audio_output section is specified, then MPD will scan for a usable audio output.